 Limitations / Enhancements:

-Semi-automatic Pistols: Victor carries two of these weapons with him while 'on the job' as Mister E - you never know when some two-bit hood is going to open up on you, after all.
+Sidearms: Victor carries two of these weapons with him while 'on the job' as Mister E - you never know when some two-bit hood is going to open up on you, after all.
 He can fire these weapons to inflict rank value 6 Piercing damage, +1 RS if fired in a burst.

 Detective / Espionage: his calling in life, Victor loves to unravel a mystery, typically while active as Mister E. He should receive a +1 RS on any applicable ACT rolls when attempting to find clues, examine evidence, or otherwise try to solve a mystery.

-Guns: in addition to his potent hand to hand fighting abilities, Victor can also fire a gun with ease.
-Whether wielding a standard, semi-automatic or fully automatic rifle or pistol, Victor may do so as though his Coordination was +1 RS in value.
+Guns: in addition to his potent hand-to-hand fighting abilities, Victor can also fire a gun with ease.
+Whether wielding a standard, semi-automatic, or fully automatic rifle or pistol, Victor may do so as though his Coordination was +1 RS in value.

 Martial Arts style B: benefiting from practical experience, Victor can definitely defend himself without weaponry.
 Whenever engaging in unarmed combat, Victor may attempt any punch, kick or other maneuver as though his Melee score was +1 RS higher than is listed above.